ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

 <summary>
 ![](/assets/images/icon_unfold.png) **Tip**: **Looking for a solution to combining TTL and RS485 of DYNAMIXEL in your system ?**
 </summary>
 Ordinarily, DYNAMIXELs utilizing different serial protocols can not communicate with one another over the same serial bus.
-This means that it is important to select actuator using compatible communications protocols.
+This means that it is important to select servos using compatible communications protocols.
 In some applications, you may need to combine DYNAMIXELs with mismatched serial protocols.
 For these cases, you can combine mismatched serial protocols using a [DYNAMIXEL Communication Bridge](/docs/en/parts/interface/dxl_bridge/).

 ![](/assets/images/parts/interface/dxl_bridge/u2d2_bridge_ttl_485.png)